Get help for gambling addiction

 How to get help

 Our friendly and non-judgemental advisors are available for you to talk to 24-hours a day.
-No matter what area of the horse racing industry you work in, support is here and you can call 0800 6300 443 to chat on the phone.
+No matter what area of the horse racing industry you work in, support is here:

 We will support you in receiving additional treatment and recovery options in our wider communities.
 This includes self-help groups and professional support.
 These specialist treatment services and groups form a national structure of recovery support in the UK: